nevermore23274/config.nvim/README.md

 * Single-file
 * Completely Documented

+This is my personal config for use with ['ZSA Moonlander keyboard'](https://www.zsa.io/moonlander) so may be strange on a normal keyboard layout.

 ## Installation

 ### Install Neovim

-Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
+config.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
 If you are experiencing issues, please make sure you have the latest versions.